|

 Area51- Our Backyard Vegetable Garden-Year One 2025: |

 I've been entertaining the idea of improving our large, mostly empty backyard by putting in a vegetable garden ever since we moved to Torbay back in 2014.
 Sandra didn't have much interest in doing so, and it's a lot of work for one person so plans got shelved, that is until now.
-Our housemate Shelagh enjoys gardening, so with someone to share some of the incredible workload we got to work planning an on-ground vegetable garden and greenhouse build out.
-The stories below are more of a "what we did" and not so much a "how to" as we are all still learning!
+This year I finally set to growing our own produce in an on-ground vegetable garden and a backyard greenhouse.

 April 26th: Today we set about planting seeds for starter plants.
 Here on the East Coast of Newfoundland our growing season is relatively short.
 To make best use of that time some plants are best started indoors, hardened off, then transferred to an outdoor garden, planter box or greenhouse depending on the variety.